-We are a Canadian corporation formed on September 21, 2004 to acquire and independently carry on substantially all of the aluminum rolled products businesses operated by Alcan prior to its 2003 acquisition of Pechiney.
-In addition to those businesses, we will, following the completion of the reorganization transactions, own and operate some of Alcan's alumina and primary metal-related assets in Brazil and four former Pechiney rolling facilities in Europe.
+We were formed as a Canadian corporation on September 21, 2004.
+On January 6, 2005, pursuant to a plan of arrangement under the CBCA, we acquired substantially all of the aluminum rolled products businesses operated by Alcan prior to its 2003 acquisition of Pechiney.
+In addition to those businesses, we acquired certain alumina and primary metal-related assets in Brazil formerly owned by Alcan and four former Pechiney rolling facilities in Europe.

-We estimate that approximately \$107 million in costs, fees and expenses will be incurred in relation to our separation from Alcan.
+We estimate that approximately \$112 million in costs, fees and expenses will be incurred in relation to our separation from Alcan.
 These costs, fees and expenses will be primarily related to financing fees, legal separation matters, professional expenses, taxes and costs of producing, printing, mailing and otherwise distributing this prospectus and other shareholder communications.
-With the exception of the financing fees in the amount of \$68 million, all these costs, fees and expenses will be borne by Alcan.
+With the exception of estimated financing fees in the amount of \$73 million, all these costs, fees and expenses will be borne by Alcan.